Know before you go

 On the edge of the Lincolnshire Wolds near Aby, Swinn Wood is an ancient woodland described as probably one of the most significant ancient woodland sites in the county.
 It is likely to be a remnant of the original Wildwood which once covered most of Britain.
 Acquired in 2016, the woodland consists of ash and oak, with a hazel understorey.

-From April, the woodland flora attracts butterflies including speckled wood, comma, purple hairstreak and green-veined white.
-Notable bird species include lesser and great spotted woodpecker, barn owl, willow tit and long-tailed tit.
+Butterflies species include speckled wood, comma, purple hairstreak, green-veined white, holly blue, white admiral and occasional silver-washed fritillary.
+Notable bird species include great spotted woodpecker, tawny owl, nuthatch, treecreeper and long-tailed tit.
 Buzzard can also be seen soaring above the canopy.

-Management includes hazel copice and the removal of bramble to allow light to reach the ground flora below.
+Management includes hazel coppice and the removal of bramble to allow light to reach the ground flora below.

 Nearest postcode LN13 0ED.
 Please note - postcodes are for the nearest registered address as we are unable to get postcodes for nature reserves.